lira-dao/whitepaper/docs/Tokens/008-TB-token.md

 ### Distribution of TB Tokens and Benefits
 The distribution of TB tokens and their associated benefits are carefully structured to incentivize participation and fuel ecosystem growth:

-- **40%**: Dedicated to TB LP Staking, rewarding users who contribute to liquidity within the ecosystem.
+- **40%**: Dedicated to TB LP Farming, rewarding users who contribute to liquidity within the ecosystem.
 - **25%**: Allocated to the LIRA Ecosystem Reward Division, incentivizing active participation and fostering overall growth.
 - **10%**: Directed towards the LIRA DAO Fund, supporting essential services and ongoing DAO operations.
 - **10%**: Allocated to the LIRA Team, ensuring continued development and maintenance of the ecosystem.